NA-MIC/ProjectWeek/PW38_2023_GranCanaria/MONAILabel_Workshop.md

   * What's new in MONAI / MONAI Label since the last workshops?
   * What's the overall architecture for MONAI model from training to deployment (e.g. considerations for someone doing project planning)
 * 3D Slicer and MONAI on AWS (5 minutes, Rudolf Bumm / Steve Pieper)
+* Preparation for Hands-on session on AWS (5 minutes, Qing Liu)
 * What clinical/research applications developing with MONAI Label and what's the general status of them (10 minutes each)
   * Lungs: Rudolf Bumm
   * Stroke: Ken Butcher